Updated: May 10, 2026

 Key Takeaways about Retiring in Porto, Portugal

-• The overall expenses in Porto are 14.2 percent lower than in Lisbon, including rent.
+- The total cost of living in Porto is 13.5 percent lower than in Lisbon, including rent.

 Why retire in Porto?